spbail/git-intro-workshop/workflows/w_1a_create_update_myrepo.md

 - Add a Markdown file: `mymarkdown.md`
   - Add some text
   - Commit file at end of page
-  - Add a description for GitHub commit
+  - Add a useful description as commit message
 - Add a Python file: `hello.py`
   - Add a line, the ubiquitous: `print("Hello World")`
   - Commit file at end of page
-  - Add a description for GitHub commit
+  - Add a useful description as commit message

 **The usual workflow is to create a repo, clone it, create and edit all your files locally, and then push things to your repo.
 We're just creating files on GitHub for a quick start!**